 The adjusted cost base (ACB) includes the original purchase price, and all costs related to the purchase of an item - i.e., those costs incurred before the item/asset is available for use.

-For What Assets Is ACB Tracked?
+For Which Assets Should ACB be Tracked?

 How is the ACB Calculated for Investments in Shares?